 Anna was still not being ethical for quite a few of these conversations.
 When she learnt about the girl I had a crush on while we were broken up she was verbally attacking.
-I found out a little later that she had pursuing romantic encounters at the exact same time and also just before she came back to Australia during that week she couldn’t decide whether she wanted to be with me or not.
+I found out a little later that she had pursuing romantic encounters at the exact same time and also just before she came back to Australia.
 I was pretty angry at this, mostly because I had just had to defend against a diatribe about something that I felt I had handled quite well at a very hard time in my life.

 This was very hard for me.
 When people attack my character, personality or worth the first thing I wanted to do is try and placate them, often being very accepting of the attack.
 Anna is the other half of myself so that feeling of wanting to placate often was even stronger in me, around her.
 I had to learn quickly how to be calm and honest, while still being emotionally involved in a hard conversation and then afterwards have a cry and a conversation to God about what was still happening between myself and the one I loved.

 I tried very hard to be very patient but let myself lose my cool if I felt I could process it then and there or at least to show I was pissed without trying to attacking her.
 Sometimes it made Anna understand just how much her behaviour was painful to me.